Bald Eagle - Ucluelet, BC

 The journey begins on Highway 4 just outside Parksville on the east side of Vancouver Island and heads to Port Alberni.
-Along the way you will drive through MacMillan Provincial Park/Cathedral Grove where the famous stand of old-growth forest is simply awe inspiring.
+Along the way you will drive through MacMillan Provincial Park/Cathedral Grove where the famous stand of old-growth Douglas firs is simply awe inspiring.
 Take some time to stop and explore the forest on a guided trail.

-Ucluelet, meaning "safe harbour" and pronounced "yew-kloo-let," is 8 km (5 mi) south of the West Coast Junction and is the Gateway to the Broken Group Islands.
+Ucluelet, meaning “safe harbour” and pronounced “yew-kloo-let,” is 8 km (5 mi) south of the West Coast Junction and is the Gateway to the Broken Group Islands.
 The harbour bustles with a mixture of classic fishing boats and modern yachts.
-Numerous picnic areas along the beaches and rocky coast offer spectacular views and, in winter time, storm watching is among the world's best.
-Several well known restauranteurs have opted for the quieter life and provide Ucluelet with exceptional dining experiences not normally found in such small communities.
+Numerous picnic areas along the beaches and rocky coast offer spectacular views and, in winter time, storm watching is among the world’s best.
+Several well-known restauranteurs have opted for the quieter life and provide Ucluelet with exceptional dining experiences not normally found in such small communities.
 Fresh local seafood is a Ucluelet specialty and is featured on most menus.

 The picturesque, coastal district of Tofino is an intriguing contrast of old-growth forests, white sand beaches, and the ever-churning Pacific Ocean.
-Tofino, in the centre of Clayoquot Sound, was recently designated B.C.'s first United Nations Biosphere Reserve.
+Tofino, in the centre of Clayoquot Sound, has been designated B.C.’s first United Nations Biosphere Reserve.
 A variety of world-class accommodations, excellent restaurants specializing in seafood, and plenty of exhilarating activities await visitors.
 It is easy to book an open Zodiac or boat tour to visit the Gray Whales or to rent a kayak to enjoy the peaceful waters of Clayoquot Sound.

 On the south arm of the Alberni Inlet from Port Alberni you can travel 100 km of gravel logging roads to one of Vancouver Islands most remote communities, Bamfield located on Barkeley Sound.
 Others take the more peaceful route via the MV Lady Rose, a vintage coaster serving remote communities.
 Bamfield is a fishing village with boardwalks that act as the main street, joining houses, stores, resorts, and marine suppliers.
 Bamfield offers superb salt water fishing and a staging post for other adventures such as the north point of the West Coast Trail or sea kayaking the broken islands.